joeyarbogast/470_SP/README.md

 This is an implementation of [Shamir's Secret Sharing][shamir], taken from github user [fletcher][https://github.com/fletcher/c-sss]

-We are working on the parallelization of fletcher's implementation and have successfully implemented parallel encryption using OpenMP, without breaking the decryption.
-We are seeing almost linear speed up times with encryption currently.
+We are working on the parallelization of Fletcher's implementation of Shamir's Secret Sharing Algorithm as part of a course project in CS 470: Parallel and Distributed Systems at [James Madison University][https://w3.cs.jmu.edu/lam2mo/cs470_2017_01/].
+We have successfully implemented parallel encryption using OpenMP, without breaking the decryption.
+We are seeing linear speed up times with encryption currently.

 Compiled with -fopenmp and also is setup to use mpi incase we find something that can be distributed.